College Application Guide

 PSAT: Be aware that they matter for National Merit Scholarships and that there is only one weekend where it is available to take.
 Take it seriously.

 AP: Taking AP classes and AP tests is great for college apps, and, perhaps more importantly, great for college.
-However, colleges don’t require that you send official scores.
-They just ask you to report them on the common app or any similar application.
-In case you were thinking it; if you lie, they can revoke your offer of admission.
+If you are hoping to earn credit, most colleges will require that you send them official scores directly from Collegeboard.

 Reporting Scores: Some schools will require that you report every sitting of every test you’ve taken.
 Note that they don’t mean anything you took before high school (I called and checked), so if you took the ACT in 7th grade for some GT program, you don’t need to make the ACT people pull the file out of their “archives” (which costs $20) and send it.
 If you are thinking of taking another sitting of a test, keep in mind that you’ll have to pay to send it.
 This doesn’t cost extra for the SAT (one fee for sending as many scores as you want to an individual college), but it costs a lot for the ACT ($20-$40 per test).